 July 7, 2008

 Good news on the personal side.
 Joyce's kids all passed.
-She now have 2 seventh graders, 1 sixth grader and 1 fifth grader.
+She now has 2 seventh graders, 1 sixth grader and 1 fifth grader.
 They are all in different schools so that will be a challenge.
 As for her sports purchases, she finally received the exercise equipment and the kids will be able to use it soon.
 They have sign-ups on July 12th & 19th and practice starts on the 21st.
 "I hope we get everything back by then," says Joyce.
 "The waiting is killing me.
-I want to see those 'shiny pants!'".
+I want to see those shiny pants!".

 June 23, 2008